vmakeev/huawei_mesh_router/README.md

 - control of the Fast Roaming function (802.11r)
 - control of the Target Wake Time (reduce power consumption of Wi-Fi 6 devices in sleep mode)
 - reboot buttons
+- events for connecting, disconnecting, or moving devices over a mesh network
 - automatic detection of available functions

 ## Supported models